What are the Symptoms of Endometriosis?Fertility Treatment

 A blood test is ineffective for diagnosing endometriosis, but doctors may use it to check hormones.

 Since the causes of endometriosis are not yet known, there is no definitive treatment for it.
-However, most physicians suggest one of the following treatments to the patients based on the severity of their disease, their symptoms, their age, and their desire to have children in the future.
+However, most physicians suggest one of the following treatments to the patients based on their disease's severity, symptoms, age, and desire to have children in the future.

 In the following, we introduce the most common methods of treating endometriosis and endometriosis medication: